-Given the relative weakness of rates combined with a trend for larger insurers to retain more risk, 2017 may achieve a similar figure.
+Given the relative weakness of rates combined with a trend for larger insurers to retain more risk, we suspect this figure to be similar in 2017.
 A list of the twenty-five largest reinsurers according to AM Best ranked by 2015 gross non-life premiums written is shown above.
 The shorter list shown earlier in this document included life reinsurance premiums as well as non-life